 The only difference between lab-created diamonds and natural diamonds is their origin.

+Lab-grown diamonds are not cubic zirconias.
+They aren’t polished glass or some other material designed to replicate the look of real diamonds.
 A lab-created diamond is “grown” inside a lab using cutting-edge technology that replicates the natural diamond growing process.
 The result is a diamond that is chemically, physically, and optically the same as those grown beneath the Earth’s surface.

 Properties Comparison of Lab-Grown vs. Mined